 This Turkey Lasagna Soup is perfect to have on a cold day!
-Filled with crushed tomatoes, ground turkey, red peppers, pasta and then topped with ricotta cheese this soup is sure to please!
+Loaded with crushed tomatoes, ground turkey, red peppers, pasta and then topped with ricotta cheese this soup is sure to please!

 This soup has all the flavors of lasagna without all the fuss!
 It comes together in less than an hour and doesn’t need to be baked in the oven.
 Plus, just like lasagna it makes delicious leftovers!

 While the pasta is cooking, season the ricotta with a little salt and pepper.
-Once everything is ready top your soup with a scoop of ricotta and sprinkle with fresh parsley!
+Once everything is ready top your soup with a scoop of the ricotta mixture and sprinkle with fresh parsley!

 This soup should be fine to freeze however I would freeze it without the pasta.
 Add the pasta when you are ready to serve!
 The ricotta should do fine in the freezer.
 To make this soup even easier to serve from the freezer, freeze in individual serving sized containers.